peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public PeterO.Cbor.CBORObject Add(
         object obj);

  Converts an object to a CBOR object and adds it to the end of this array.

  NOTE: This method can't be used to add a tag to an existing CBOR object.
-To create a CBOR object with a given tag, call the `CBORObject.FromObjectAndTag`  method and pass the CBOR object and the desired tag number to that method.
+To create a CBOR object with a given tag, call the  `CBORObject.FromObjectAndTag` CBORObject.FromObjectAndTag method and pass the CBOR object and the desired tag number to that method.

  The following example creates a CBOR array and adds several CBOR objects, one of which has a custom CBOR tag, to that array.
 Note the chaining behavior made possible by this method.

     CBORObject obj = CBORObject.NewArray() .Add(CBORObject.False) .Add(5)
             .Add("text string") .Add(CBORObject.FromObjectAndTag(9999, 1));

+CBORObject obj = CBORObject.NewArray() .Add(CBORObject.False) .Add(5) .Add("text string") .Add(CBORObject.FromObjectAndTag(9999, 1));

  <b>Parameters:</b>

  * <i>obj</i>: A CBOR object (or an object convertible to a CBOR object) to add to this CBOR array.